peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including if this object is BORObject.Null.
+This object's type is not a number type, including if this object is CBORObject.Null.

 ### AsInt16

     public short AsInt16();

 Converts this object to a 16-bit signed integer.
-Floating point values re truncated to an integer.
+Floating point values are truncated to an integer.

 <b>Return Value:</b>